-Theme: Doom of Edom

-Author: Obadiah

-Date: Ninth century B.C.
+Theme: Doom of Edom Author: Obadiah Date: Ninth century B.C.

-Verse: For the day of the Lord is near upon all the nations.
-As you have done, it shall be done to you; your deeds shall return on your own head.
+Verse: The day of the Lord is near for all nations.
+As you have done, it will be done to you; your deeds will return upon your own head.
 Obadiah 1:15

 Obadiah, known as the doom song, is the smallest Old Testament book.
 Way back in Genesis, we read about Isaac's twin sons, Jacob and Esau.
 Jacob's name was changed to Israel and his offspring became the 12 tribes of Israel.
 Esau's descendants became the Edomites, a nation located to the south of Israel.
 During the reign of Jehoram, around 850 B.C., the Philistines and Arabians invaded Judah.
 Edom joined up with Judah's enemies.
-Obadiah, about whom we know very little, prophesied Edom's approaching destruction: Because of the violence done to your brother Jacob, shame shall cover you, and you shall be cut off forever (1:10).
+Obadiah, about whom we know very little, prophesied Edom's approaching destruction: Because of the violence against your brother Jacob, you will be covered with shame; you will be destroyed forever (1:10).